pyca/cryptography/docs/exceptions.rst

 .. class:: AlreadyFinalized

-    This is raised when a context is used after being it has been finalized.
+    This is raised when a context is used after being finalized.

 .. class:: UnsupportedAlgorithm